rpm-lab/CSCI5980-Spr23-DL-RPM/projects/project1.md

 ## Grading

-This project will be graded by the [Autograder].
+This project will be graded by the [Autograder](https://cse-ag-csci5980.cs.umn.edu/web/project/1).
 The project is worth a total of 95 points.
-You may submit to the Autograder for feedback up to 2 times per day.
+You may submit to the Autograder for feedback up to 4 times per day.